Gradient descent for unbounded convex functions on Hadamard manifolds and its applications to scaling problems: Introduction

 Such a problem setting is significant in the recent progress on {\em operator scaling}~\cite{Gurvits2004} and generalizations; see \cite{AGLOW_STOC2018,BFGOWW_FOCS2018,BFGOWW_FOCS2019,GGOW_BrascampLieb,GGOW,GargOliveira2018,HiraiNieuwboerWalter2023FOCS}.
-In the classical {\em matrix scaling}~\cite{Sinkhorn1964}, the scalability is equivalent to the boundedness of (\ref{eqn:problem}) for some convex function $f:\RR^n \to \RR$.
-Further, it is also equivalent to the perfect matching condition of the associated bipartite graph.
-Hayashi, Hirai, and Sakabe~\cite{HayashiHiraiSakabe} studies the asymptotic behavior of the Sinkhorn algorithm for unscalable (unbounded) case, and revealed that a combinatorial certificate ({\em Hall blocker}) of unscalability can be identified from the divergent behavior of the Sinkhorn algorithm.
-Although a Hall blocker is easily obtained by a network-flow algorithm, finding the corresponding certificate ({\em shrunk subspace}) in the operator scaling setting is possible but quite difficult; see \cite{HamadaHirai2021,IQS2017,IQS2018}.
-A recent work by Franks, Soma, and Goemans~\cite{FranksSomaGoemans_SODA2023} modifies the {\em operator Sinkhorn algorithm}---alternating minimization algorithm for a convex function on a Hadamard manifold of positive definite matrices---to obtain a shrunk subspace in polynomial time, although it is still rather complicated.
+In the classical {\em matrix scaling}~\cite{Sinkhorn1964}, the scalability is equivalent to the boundedness of (\ref{eqn:problem}) for some convex function $f$ in $\RR^n$.
+Further, it is also equivalent to the perfect-matching condition of the associated bipartite graph.
+Hayashi, Hirai, and Sakabe~\cite{HayashiHiraiSakabe} studied asymptotic behavior of the Sinkhorn algorithm for the unscalable (unbounded) case, and revealed that a combinatorial certificate ({\em Hall blocker}) of unscalability can be identified from divergent behavior of the Sinkhorn algorithm.
+Although a Hall blocker is easily obtained by network-flow algorithms, finding the corresponding certificate ({\em shrunk subspace}) for the operator scaling setting is possible but quite difficult; see \cite{HamadaHirai2021,IQS2017,IQS2018}.
+Just recently, Franks, Soma, and Goemans~\cite{FranksSomaGoemans_SODA2023} modified the {\em operator Sinkhorn algorithm}---an alternating minimization algorithm for some convex function on the Hadamard manifold of positive definite matrices---to obtain a shrunk subspace in polynomial time, although it is still rather complicated.
 The matrix and operator scaling problems are generalized to a class of convex optimization involving reductive group actions, called {\em noncommutative optimization}~\cite{BFGOWW_FOCS2019}, which asks to minimize the {\em Kempf-Ness function} associated with an orbit of the action.
-This is formulated as convex optimization on a representative example of Hadamard manifolds---{\em symmetric space of nonpositive curvature}.
-It is lower-unbounded if and only if the orbit is unstable, where a $1$-parameter subgroup ({\em destabilizing 1-PSG}) in the {\em Hilbert-Mumford criterion} is an unbounded certificate generalizing a Hall blocker and shrunk subspace.
-As mentioned in \cite{BFGOWW_FOCS2019}, the design of polynomial-time algorithms for several noncommutative optimizations, such as (un)stability determination, moment-polytope membership, and orbit-closure intersection, is a great challenge, and will bring fruitful applications to broader areas of mathematical sciences.
-Many of them involve the (un)bounded determination of Kempf-Ness functions, though our current knowledge on such problems is only limited.
+This is formulated as a convex optimization problem on a representative class of Hadamard manifolds---{\em symmetric spaces of nonpositive curvature}.
+It is lower-unbounded if and only if the orbit is unstable, where a $1$-parameter subgroup ({\em destabilizing 1-PSG}) in the {\em Hilbert-Mumford criterion} is the unboundedness certificate that generalizes a Hall blocker and a shrunk subspace.
+As mentioned in \cite{BFGOWW_FOCS2019}, it is a great challenge to design polynomial-time algorithms for several noncommutative optimization problems, such as (un)stability determination, moment-polytope membership, and orbit-closure intersection, which will bring fruitful applications to broader areas of mathematical sciences.
+Many of them involve (un)bounded determination of Kempf-Ness functions, though our current knowledge on such problems is limited.